bagnine/Clothing_Recommender/README.md

 ## The Business Problem

 Since the onset of the COVID-19 pandemic, online shopping has increased quarter over quarter by over 30%.
-While many retail platforms have completely re-designed their platforms to optimize for the trend in online sales, seller to seller markets for the most part remain unchanged.
+While many retailers have completely re-designed their platforms to optimize for the trend in online sales, seller to seller markets for the most part remain unchanged.

 For consumers who are trying to avoid fast fashion, or who want to shop based on aesthetic rather than brand, sites like eBay, Etsy, Grailed, thredup and many others offer significant challenges.
 Because these sites rely on seller input to catalogue and organize their data, most items contain the same keywords designed to direct traffic.
 The massive number of listings can result in endless scrolling and hundreds of identical entries, leading to fatigue on the user's part.